 But it’s true what they say: what works for you may not work for me.
 Yet still we persist.

 One of the most challenging things I find about networks and social media and the internet and life generally is the barrage of examples and opinions about our careers, relationships, parenting, habits, etcetera.

 How easy it can be to be influenced by others, or what you must do as opposed to what you want to do.

 This happened to me when I was making a decision about my career.
 Network!
 Build your online presence!
 Do more training!
 Online classes!
 Professional membership!
-Grow your brand! (seriously, I still don’t know what this means – without sounding like a pompous arse I prefer being a ‘human bean’, as the BFG would say).
+Grow your brand! (seriously, I still don’t know what this means – without sounding a pompous arse I prefer being a ‘human bean’, as the BFG would say).

-I’m embarrassed to say that I found it all rather stressy and – dare I say it – I envied those who appeared to be smashing it (honestly where do they find the energy to do all this stuff?
+I’m embarrassed to say I found it all rather stressy and – dare I say it – I envied those who appeared to be smashing it (honestly where do they find the energy to do all this stuff?
 Are they even human beans?)